Home (Morrison novel)

 Home is the tenth novel by the American author Toni Morrison, originally published in 2012 by Alfred A. Knopf.
 Set in the 1950s, Morrison's Home rewrites the narrative of the time period.
 The novel tells the story of 24-year-old war veteran Frank Money as he navigates America amidst his trauma from serving in the Korean War.
-After receiving a letter that alerts him of the danger his younger sister, Cee, has found herself in, he sets out on a journey back home to Lotus, Georgia.
+After receiving a letter that alerts him of the danger his younger sister, Cee, has found herself in, he sets out on a journey back home to rural Georgia.

 Through the stories of two siblings, Morrison's novel touches upon historic issues of the racist treatment towards black soldiers returning home from war and the medical racism towards black bodies throughout history.

 Plot summary

-Home opens with a memory of two kid siblings in Lotus, Georgia, watching through grass, the burial of unknown black bodies by men alongside horses.
-In the present day, Frank Money, a war veteran, awakens in a mental hospital room, cuffed to the bed.
+Home opens with a memory of two kid siblings in the fictional town of Lotus, Georgia, watching through grass, the burial of an unknown black body by men alongside horses.
+In the present day, Frank Money, a Korean War veteran, awakens in a mental hospital room, cuffed to the bed.
 He recalls receiving a letter warning him: "Come fast.
 She be dead if you tarry."
 He escapes barefoot from the hospital to an AME Zion Church.
 He meets Reverend John Locke and his wife, Jean, who let him stay for the night.
 Reverend Locke gives Frank money to buy a bus ticket to Portland.

 Frank travels on trains from Portland to Chicago, recalling gruesome memories of the war and of an apartment life alongside his former lover, Lily.
 A train waiter directs Frank to a restaurant called Booker's where he makes friends with Billy Watson who leads him to his house to meet his family and stay the night.
 Sleeping at their family's house, Frank suffers from nightmares throughout the night and worries about the letter he has received from a woman named Sarah that warns him of the danger his younger sister, Cee, has found herself in.
 Billy takes Frank clothes shopping where they are subjected to a random search by the police as they exit the store.
 The police let them go after taking note of the Korean War medal Frank dons.

 In Atlanta, Cee recalls the two siblings' childhood in Lotus, Georgia living under their grandfather and his wife, Lenore.
 Cee is disregarded by her step-grandmother who regards the terms of her birth (being born in the street) as "sinful".
 The children's parents both worked multiple jobs and the care of Cee was left to Frank, just four years older.
 After Frank leaves for the war, Cee meets Prince, a boy visiting from Atlanta.
-Prince advances after Cee and the two later marry He takes Cee back to Atlanta, where she later discovers that he only married her so as to attain the vehicle her family would lend to him.
+Prince advances after Cee and the two later marry.
+He takes Cee back to Atlanta, where she later discovers that he only married her so as to attain the vehicle her family would lend to him.